 LaPierre refused to answer questions regarding gun violence or his proposal during the press conference.
 The NRA temporarily took down its Facebook page and kept Twitter on the downlow.

 Whether you agree or disagree with Ms. Feinstein, Ms. Boxer, Ms. Pelosi, and the House Democrats’ point of view, you may want to contact your legislators and weigh in with your opinion:

 Today’s Times-Standard article, “Congressman Thompson to Lead House Dems’ Gun Control Task Force” by Kaci Poor and San Jose Mercury News reporter Josh Richman can be found here.

-(To note, the guy in these videos isn’t Russian– he’s an American named Kyle Myers from Georgia.
-He claims to own these very real weapons, adding they are “100% legal to possess” in the US with the “right paperwork.”)
+(The guy in these videos isn’t Russian– he’s an American named Kyle Myers from Georgia.
+He owns these very real weapons, adding they are “100% legal to possess” in the US with the “right paperwork.”)